LibraryCarpentry/lc-sql/episodes/04-aggregating-calculating.md

 We can use any arithmetic operators (`+`, `-`, `*`, and `/`) if we would like.

-If you would like to learn more about calculated values, the Software Carpentry Databases and SQL lesson includes an episode on [Calculating New Values](https://swcarpentry.github.io/sql-novice-survey/04-calc/index.html) which is useful.
+If you would like to learn more about calculated values, the Software Carpentry Databases and SQL lesson includes a useful episode on [Calculating New Values](https://swcarpentry.github.io/sql-novice-survey/04-calc/index.html).